akovanev/DataGenerator/README.md

 * `double` for the double value.
   * `pattern` specifies the double format.
 E.g. "0.00".

-* `set` only a value from the set allowed.
-  * `pattern` defines the set of values with comma separated.

 * `datetime` for the datetime.
   * `pattern` specifies the datatime format.